Itsmiracle1130/alx-low_level_programming/README.md

-Deleted the previos README file
+Delete the previous README file